 The fix is obviously to put everything into perspective.
 Should I expect a higher market return and go back to my CAPM calculation?
 Because if my discount rate is closer to 9%, I get a valuation that is closer to what MMM is trading for.
 My fix for this problem is not to use the CAPM… huh?
 Yeah, you read it right, I use a different system based on the rest of my analysis.

 Instead of using historical numbers and academic concept, I’ve decided to use 3 different discount rates according to the company’s situation:

 9%: The company is well-established, a leader in its industry and shows stable numbers.
-Example: 3M co
+Example: railroads companies.

 10%: The company is well-established, a leader in its industry but shows an element of risk or fluctuation: Example: Apple (AAPL)

 11%: The company shows important flaws or imminent menace to their business model.
-Example; could be Garmin (GRMN) since their core business (auto GPS) is melting
+Example; could be in the energy sectors as their dividend is highly dependent on commodity prices.

 Then, by using my Excel spreadsheet, I have 3 different discount rate and 10% – 20% margins of safety calculated all at once.
 It helps giving the proper valuation to the company.

 As you can see, we could all use the DDM on the same company and get several different answers.
 In the end, your valuation will be as good as your assumptions.
 Unfortunately, one point up or down in the calculation matrix and you can go from “BUY” to “SELL” in a heartbeat.